metavalent/metavalent.github.io/_posts/2021-09-10-17-49-52-Generative-Mechanics.md

 ### Hey, Meta Micro-Macro Pattern Recognizers!

-To what extent is this *essentially* the same teaching?
+To what extent is this *essentially* the same teaching, if at all?

 Watch ["Pure Perception: Ziji Rinpoche"](https://youtu.be/qu7K38_MwaM) if the embed below does not behave nicely.